Chiming Quartz Clock Movements

 - Light sensor for chime off

-Premium Chime Clock Movement QU40 MovementThe new QU40 quartz movement has step motion timekeeping accuracy and includes a time setting knob on the back of the unit.
-Additionally, the knob on the back is so the time can be set by the back, in case the hands are not easily accessible from the front.
-This is a pendulum unit however it will run with or without the pendulum.
-In other words, the pendulum motion does not have anything to do with the timekeeping on this unit.
+MovementThe new QU40 Chime-Pendulum Clock Movement has step motion timekeeping accuracy and includes a time setting knob on the back of the unit.
+The knob on the back is so the time can be set by the back, in case you have the hands not easily accessible from the front.
+This is a pendulum unit but you can use it with or without the pendulum.
+The pendulum motion does not have anything to do with the timekeeping on this unit.

 SoundThis is the only unit with four options for the chime.
 Choose between Westminster chime on every quarter and then striking out the hour, or choose Westminster or Ave Maria or Bim Bam on the top of the hour only.

 HandsAny of the hands we sell for quartz clock movements will fit this unit.
 As far as the quartz units go, we only have the standard American “I” shaft units and hands.
-Specifically, this means the hour hand will have a round hole and the minute hand would have a oblong hole.
-Additionally the hour hand goes on as a friction fit, then the minute hand goes on the upper post with its nut.
-Similarly, use a second hand only if you want to.
-This is an optional feature.
-Furthermore, all hands are sold separately and are offered here as well.
+This means the hour hand will have a round hole and the minute hand would have a oblong hole.
+The hour hand goes on as a friction fit, then the minute hand goes on the upper post with its nut.
+Use a second hand only if you want to.
+All hands are sold separately and are offered here as well.

-PendulumThis movement has an optional pendulum that is 16 inches at its longest point.
-However, it can be shortened to anything less than 16 inches with ease.
-In fact, the pendulum also has three bob diameter options to choose from.
-The bob is the round disk at the bottom of the pendulum rod.
-Please note although this is a pendulum unit, it can be used with or without the pendulum.
-Likewise, if a pendulum is not in use, lock the pendulum swinger to one side if you do not want it to swing.
+PendulumThis movement supports a pendulum that is 16 inches at its longest length.
+However you can shorten it to anything less than 16 inches with ease.
+The pendulum has three bob diameter options to choose from, the bob is the round disk at the bottom of the pendulum rod.
+Please note although this is a pendulum unit, you can use it with or without the pendulum.
+If you do not use a pendulum, you can just lock the pendulum swinger to one side and not use it.